digicatapult/sqnc-matchmaker-api/README.md

 "Optimiser": "5FLSigC9HGRKVhB9FiEo4Y3koPsNmBmLJbpXg2mp1hXcS59Y", // charlie
 ```

+The docker compose automatically adds process flows using `MemberA`.
+Process flows validate transactions that affect the chain.

+### Identities

 Before transacting, aliases (a human-friendly names) can be set for the pre-configured node addresses using each persona's `dscp-identity-service`.
 The value for alias doesn't matter, it just needs some value e.g. `self`.
 For example, to set the self address for `MemberA`, you can either use the [identity service swagger](http://localhost:8001/v1/swagger/#/members/put_members__address_) or run:

-Before transacting, an alias (a human-friendly name) must be set for the pre-configured dev node address `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY` using the `dscp-identity-service`.
-The value for alias doesn't matter, it just needs some value e.g. `self`.
-Either use the [identity service swagger](http://localhost:3002/v1/swagger/#/members/put_members__address_) or run:

 ```
 curl -X 'PUT' \